-The problem is when you engage with a toxic person’s bull, it only fans the flame instead of putting it out.
+The problem is when you engage with a toxic person’s bs, it only fans the flame instead of putting it out.
 The moment you refuse to get wrapped up in drama you’ll start to see dramatic changes.

 One of the most effective ways I employ to diffuse the drama cycle is to simply exit the conversation.